Chris Wilson

 Chris Wilson on SoundBetter

 I want to help you bring your music to the next level.
-With multiple credits in different pop genres and more, I would love to be a part of your song's process.
+With multiple credits in various Pop styles, I would love to be a part of your song's process.
 Contact me and let's talk about your music.

 From Natick, MA, I started my career at the University of Hartford in Hartford, CT studying recording, mixing, and mastering.
 While there, I recorded, produced, mixed, and master many projects ranging from acoustic genres such as classical and jazz to genres like pop, rock, and indie genres.